 What is meningitis?

 Meningitis is an inflammation of the covering of the brain and spinal cord.
 It can be caused by viruses, parasites, fungi, and bacteria.
 Viral meningitis is most common and the least serious.
-Bacterial meningitis is the most common form of serious bacterial infection with the potential for serious, long-term complications.
-It is an uncommon disease, but requires urgent treatment with antibiotics to prevent permanent damage or death.
+Meningitis caused by bacteria is the most likely form of the disease to cause serious, long-term complications.
+It is an uncommon disease but requires urgent treatment with antibiotics to prevent permanent damage or death.
+Bacterial meningitis can be caused by multiple organisms.
+Two common types are Streptococcus pneumoniae, with over 80 serogroups that can cause illness, and Neisseria meningitidis, with five serogroups that most commonly cause meningitis.

 How serious is bacterial meningitis?

-If it is diagnosed early and treated promptly, the majority of people make a complete recovery.
-In some cases it can be fatal or a person may be left with a permanent disability.
+If it is diagnosed early and treated promptly, most people make a complete recovery.
+If left untreated or treatment is delayed, bacterial meningitis can be fatal, or a person may be left with permanent disability.

 How is bacterial meningitis spread?

-Fortunately, none of the bacteria that cause meningitis are as contagious as diseases like the common cold or the flu, and they are not spread by casual contact or by simply breathing the air where a person with meningitis has been.
+Fortunately, none of the bacteria that cause meningitis are as contagious as diseases like the common cold or the flu, and they are not spread by simply breathing the air where a person with meningitis has been.
 The germs live naturally in the back of our noses and throats, but they do not live for long outside the body.
-They are spread when people exchange saliva (such as by kissing; sharing drinking containers, utensils, or cigarettes).
-The germ does not cause meningitis in most people.
-Instead, most people become carriers of the germ for days, weeks, or even months.
+They are spread when people exchange saliva (such as by kissing; sharing drinking containers, utensils, or cigarettes) or when people cough or sneeze without covering their mouth and nose.
+The bacteria do not cause meningitis in most people.
+Instead, most people become carriers of the bacteria for days, weeks or even months.
 The bacteria rarely overcome the body’s immune system and cause meningitis or another serious illness.

 How can bacterial meningitis be prevented?